-By contrast, the Deepwater Horizon oil spill is considered a man-made pollution event rather than a natural disaster and thus in contract lingo, is not a "covered peril."
-While a standard travel-insurance plan typically does not cover cancellation for a man-made event, including acts of terrorism, policyholders whose flight or cruise is delayed or canceled due to the oil slick may be covered under the travel-delay provisions of their policy, according to Kundell.
+A standard travel insurance plan typically does not cover cancellation for a man-made event, including acts of terrorism, policyholders whose flight or cruise is delayed or may be covered under the travel-delay provisions of their policy, according to Kundell.

-"Now if the destination becomes uninhabitable, that is often a covered peril," says Kundell.
-"But if the hotel is functioning but the beach doesn't look good, that doesn't mean that the hotel is uninhabitable."
+"Now if the destination becomes uninhabitable, that is often a covered peril," she says

 Confused?
 Let's break it down.
-According to the Insurance Information Institute in New York, travel insurance packages typically include coverage for the following: trip cancellation, travel delay, lost-delayed baggage, medical, dental, emergency evacuation, 24-hour traveler assistance and accidental death.
+According to the Insurance Information Institute in New York, travel insurance packages typically include coverage for the following: trip cancellation, travel delay, lost or delayed baggage, medical, dental, emergency evacuation, 24-hour traveler assistance and accidental death.
 Some policies include options for rental car collision and damage coverage.

 The cost of travel insurance

-The institute estimates the cost of travel insurance at 5 percent to 7 percent of the price of the trip.
+The institute estimates the cost of travel insurance at 5% to 7% of the price of the trip.
 Thus, a $5,000 Roman holiday would cost roughly $250 to $350 to insure.

-You can purchase additional peace of mind with a cancel-for-any-reason policy.
-Kundell says the upgrade, which typically adds 30 percent to the overall cost of a travel insurance policy, "insures against a greater number of incidents, including 'I don't feel like going.'
+You can purchase additional peace of mind with a cancel-for-any-reason -- including terrorism -- policy.
+Kundell says the upgrade, which typically adds 30% to the overall cost of a travel insurance policy, "insures against a greater number of incidents, including 'I don't feel like going.'
 If you're nervous, this coverage can be a good thing."

-Flight insurance, those inexpensive policies underwritten for the airlines by the same companies that offer travel insurance, only insure the air-travel portion of your trip.
-Such limited coverage may not fully reimburse you should you have to cancel or postpone a nonrefundable flight due to illness, or if the flight is canceled due to weather, according to the travel insurance association study.
+Flight insurance -- those inexpensive policies underwritten for the airlines by the same companies that offer travel insurance -- insures only the air-travel portion of your trip.
+Such limited coverage may not fully reimburse you should you have to cancel or postpone a nonrefundable flight due to illness, or if the flight is canceled due to weather, according to the U.S. Travel Insurance Association.

-Travel insurance not only protects you should illness strike or your tour operator closes down, its medical and 24-hour assistance/evacuation coverage can stave off a potentially catastrophic financial blow should you require emergency assistance aboard a cruise ship or in a foreign country, the study says.
+Travel insurance not only protects you should illness strike or your tour operator closes down.
+Its medical and 24-hour assistance/evacuation coverage can stave off a potentially catastrophic financial blow should you require emergency assistance aboard a cruise ship or in a foreign country.